 - What incidents does your policy cover?
 If you don’t take out an all-risks policy, what events will your cargo insurance actually cover?

 If you regularly move high-value products across the Canadian border, then your business will benefit from cargo insurance.
-Cargo insurance is usually a small expense to ensure that you recoup losses from lost or stolen freight.
+Insurance is usually a small expense to ensure that you recoup losses from lost or stolen freight.
 Even if you’ve never encountered problems with your shipments, you never know when an accident could severely damage your products, costing you thousands of dollars.

-As a Candian customs broker, Border Buddy can answer your questions about cargo insurance and help you move your goods into and outside of Canada.
+As a Canadian customs broker, Border Buddy can answer your questions about cargo insurance and help you move your goods into and outside of Canada.
 Give us a call today to see what we can do for you.